 If your shots are coming up short: Aim your shot higher- the pickleball ball will automatically go deeper.

 Overhead slam– hit it deep, aim higher to get the ball to go deeper.
-Most common mistake is too low.
+The most common mistake is too low.

-Tennis players- don’t stay back at the base line, if you are new to pickleball you need to get use to coming up to kitchen.
+Tennis players- don’t stay back at the baseline, if you are new to pickleball you need to get used to coming up to the kitchen.